primriq/BigDataBook/Chapter 6 Job_Chaining.md

 1. **Job 1:** Aggregate total quantity and revenue per `(category, product)`
 2. **Job 2:** Determine the **hero product** (highest revenue item) in each category

-All code below is copied **exactly as provided** — no modifications have been made.

 ---